SZ-yang/Lineage-aware_CL/README.md

 ## Example Usage

-An example usage file is available in this repository.
+An example usage file of how to LCL model is available in this repository.
 You can view it [here](https://github.com/SZ-yang/Lineage-aware_CL/blob/main/example_usage.ipynb).

 ## File Organization